WilfredAlmeida/WilfredAlmeida/README.md

 ### About me:

-I am a FullStack Mobile App developer, I majorly work with Flutter, NodeJS, Golang, Docker, and NGINX, Kubernetes and, I'm exploring Web3.
+I am a NodeJS-Golang Backend Developer with experience in Flutter & Cloud as well and, I'm exploring Web3.

 I'm looking for full-time Remote Jobs.